libsdl-org/sdl2-compat/README.md

 - If you want to build an SDL2 program from source code, we have included compatibility headers, so that sdl2-compat can completely replace SDL2 at all points.
-These headers are just the bare minimum needed for source-level compatibility and don't have a lot of documentation or fanciness at all.
-The new headers are also under the zlib license.
 Note that sdl2-compat itself does not use these headers, so if you just want the library, you don't need them.

 # Building the library: